Stock events for Air Products & Chemicals, Inc. (APD)

 APD’s Geographic footprint

-Air Products & Chemicals, Inc. has a significant global presence, serving customers in over 50 countries.
-The company's operations are segmented across the Americas, Asia, Europe, and the Middle East and India.
-Approximately 60% of APD's total sales in fiscal year 2025 were generated from outside the United States.
+Air Products & Chemicals, Inc. is headquartered in Trexlertown, Pennsylvania, U.S., and has a significant international presence, operating in approximately 50 countries.
+The company serves customers across the Americas, Asia, Europe, the Middle East, and India.

 APD Corporate Image Assessment